DigitalWrite: Use it to control any chip,

 Here's the basic use of the function.

-The function digitalWrite() is, in fact, the cornerstone of the
+The function digitalWrite() is the cornerstone of the

 That does not sound too useful, but if you think about an Arduino Uno